-The first four months of our new partnership with Sagrada Familia in Ventanilla, Peru has enabled volunteers to integrate fully into the daily rhythms and activities of the children’s lives.
+Global Volunteers’ partnership with Sagrada Familia in Ventanilla, Peru has enabled volunteers to integrate fully into the daily rhythms and activities of the children’s lives.
+Team members leave feeling fully invested in the community, and report that each momentous day left a permanent impression on their hearts.
 From a collection of team journal excerpts, a picture emerges of the opportunities for leaving your mark on this special part of the world.

 Message of the Day: “A true community is not just about being geographically close to someone or part of the same social web network.
 It’s about feeling connected and responsible for what happens.
 Humanity is our ultimate community, and everyone plays a crucial role.”
 Yehuda Berg